 It has never been more important to stand up for the local NHS.
-As your local MP, Martin has campaigned tirelessly for free, local health services.
+As your local MP, Martin campaigned tirelessly for free, local health services.

 Martin is married to a doctor himself and four generations of his family have been cared for by Cheltenham GPs and hospital staff so he never forgets how valuable it is to have a good local health service free to all.

 Martin has campaigned for many years to defend the emergency department at Cheltenham General Hospital and to see the full overnight A&E service restored in Cheltenham.
-After the recent 'critical incidents' at Cheltenham and Gloucester, Martin has asked the NHS regulators to investigate what went wrong in Gloucestershire and what role the new 111 service played, how well the various local health and social care providers are working together (for instance when they refer patients in to A&E and allow patients to be discharged) and whether local management decisions have made the situation worse by downgrading Cheltenham A&E at night and routing all unplanned admissions through A&E.
+After 'critical incidents' were declared at Cheltenham and Gloucester, Martin asked the NHS regulators to investigate what went wrong in Gloucestershire and what role the new 111 service played, how well the various local health and social care providers are working together (for instance when they refer patients in to A&E and allow patients to be discharged) and whether local management decisions have made the situation worse by downgrading Cheltenham A&E at night and routing all unplanned admissions through A&E.

 That campaign secured the future of Cheltenham’s St.Paul’s maternity ward which was earmarked for closure.
 Martin will continue to campaign for the services that matter most to people, like maternity and A&E, to be kept local.

 Other cuts like IVF services were also restored after pressure from Martin and others and as MP he took up many individual cases for local people who felt let down by local healthcare providers.
 But he has always taken time to praise NHS staff and volunteers for their tremendous work and to give credit to local NHS management when they get things right.
 Under the coalition, they managed to increase expenditure and deliver a small net surplus after achieving more than £17m in efficiency savings.